Who is FICO?

 Is FICO The Only Scoring Model?

 No. There are other scoring models out there, like Vantage Score but FICO is by far the biggest and most widely used.
-FICO claims that the stunning numbers of over 90% of lending decisions are done using the FICO score model!
+FICO claims that the stunning numbers of over 90% of mortgage lending decisions are done using the FICO score model!

 Does FICO Have Only One Scoring Model?